yssource/rhai/README.md

 Also, turning on `no_float`, and `only_i32` makes the key [`Dynamic`] data type only 8 bytes small on 32-bit targets while normally it can be up to 16 bytes (e.g. on x86/x64 CPU's) in order to hold an `i64` or `f64`.
-Making [`Dynamic`] small helps performance due to more caching efficiency.
+Making [`Dynamic`] small helps performance due to better cache efficiency.

 ### Minimal builds